polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

    To connect high power USB device, its is better to use an externally powered USB hub in between the USB device and the Icicle Kit.

-2. If a VBUS_ERROR is displayed and LEDs turns off, a board power cycle will be needed to get the USB port working
+2. If a VBUS_ERROR is displayed and LEDs turns off, a board power cycle will be needed to get the USB port working.